agourlay/cornichon/README.md

 - HttpListenTo creates an HTTP server that will be running during the length of the enclosed steps.

-By default this server respond 201 to any POST request and 200 for all the rest.
+By default this server responds with 201 to any POST request and 200 for all the rest.

 The server records all requests received as a JSON array of HTTP request for later assertions.